PeerDiego/py-website/README.md

-# Python Interactive Chat Interface
+# Monday: A Python Text Adventure in Your Browser

-A modern web application that runs Python programs directly in the browser using Pyodide.
-The Python code is in a separate file and the chat interface displays the program's output and handles user input prompts.
+This project brings the classic, comedic text adventure **"Monday"** to the web!
+Play through a wild, unpredictable school day full of choices, jokes, and bizarre outcomes—all running in your browser thanks to Pyodide.

 ## Features

-- ✨ **Client-side Python execution** using Pyodide
+- 🎮 **Play "Monday"—a full-length, branching text adventure**
-- 💬 **Chat interface** displaying Python program output
+- 🤣 **Humorous writing and unpredictable outcomes**
-- 📝 **Separate Python file** for easy code management
+- 🏫 **Navigate a day in the life of a high school student**
-- 📥 **Interactive input handling** when Python prompts for user input
+- 💬 **Interactive chat interface for game narration and choices**
-- 🎨 **Beautiful, modern UI** with animations and gradients
+- ✨ **Runs entirely in your browser—no server needed**
-- � **Real-time output display** as the program runs
+- 💾 **(Optional) Save/load support if cryptography is available**
 - 📱 **Responsive design** that works on mobile and desktop

-## How to Use
+## How to Play

 1. **Open `index.html`** in any modern web browser
-2. **Wait for initialization** - Pyodide will load automatically
+2. **Wait for initialization** — Pyodide will load automatically
-3. **Click "Run Python Program"** to start the interactive program
+3. **Click "Run Python Program"** to start "Monday"
-4. **Respond to prompts** in the input box when the program asks for input
+4. **Make choices** as prompted to guide your character through the day
-5. **Watch the output** appear in the chat interface in real-time
+5. **See the story unfold** in the chat interface

 ## Project Structure